 Engine oil is commonly found in households that have vehicles, lawnmowers, and more!
-While these are products are safe when used correctly, what happens if you happen to spill some and your dog licks the engine oil?
+While engine oil is safe when used correctly, what happens if you happen to spill some and your dog licks it?

 Has your dog licked engine oil?
 Are you worried the engine oil will make your dog sick?
 If so, then you’ve come to the right place.
 We understand it can be scary when your dog does something like this.